telerik/winforms-docs/diagram/items-manipulation/zorder.md

 ````

 {{endregion}}

 We have reversed the natural ZOrder of the 3 Shapes. ![diagram-items-manipulation-zorder 001](images/diagram-items-manipulation-zorder001.png)

 ## Using the RadDiagram Commands

 __RadDiagram__ provides a set of predefined commands for manipulating the selected items' ZIndices.
 "BringForward" and "SendBackward" allow you to increase/decrease the Z-Indices of the selected __RadDiagramItems__.
-          If you need to bring the selected item(s) on top of all other items or below them, you can use "BringToFront" and "SentToback":#_[C#] _
+If you need to bring the selected item(s) on top of all other items or below them, you can use "BringToFront" and "SentToback":

 {{source=..\SamplesCS\Diagram\DiagramItemsManipulation.cs region=CommandZIndex}}
 {{source=..\SamplesVB\Diagram\DiagramItemsManipulation.vb region=CommandZIndex}}